Canada Work Permits 2026 – Complete Guide | Global Work Path

 1. Language Test Selection

-Guidance on choosing the right English test based on your immigration program, location, and personal strengths.
+Guidance on choosing the right English test based on your program.

 2. Test Preparation Support